adamfk/bouncy-button-data/.github/ISSUE_TEMPLATE/button-switch-report.md

 - How new is the switch? barely used, moderately used, heavily used, unknown
 - Model info/markings: if available
 - Product URL: if available. please consider using https://web.archive.org/save to preserve page for future button enthusiasts
-- Current rating: if available
+- Voltage & Current rating: if available
 - How do you like the switch:
 - Anything else noteworthy: Any interesting history?